dhvcc/rss-parser/README.md

 pip install dist/*.whl
 ```

-## V1 -> V2 migration
+## V1 -> V2 Migration
-- `Parser` class was renamed to `RSSParser`
+- The `Parser` class has been renamed to `RSSParser`
-- Models for RSS-specific schemas were moved from `rss_parser.models` to `rss_parser.models.rss`.
-Generic types are not touched
+- Models for RSS-specific schemas have been moved from `rss_parser.models` to `rss_parser.models.rss`.
+Generic types remain unchanged
-- Date parsing was changed a bit, now uses pydantic's `validator` instead of `email.utils`, so the code will produce datetimes better, where it was defaulting to `str` before
+- Date parsing has been improved and now uses pydantic's `validator` instead of `email.utils`, producing better datetime objects where it previously defaulted to `str`

 ## Usage